 There is a small black button on the side of the Magic-NS Adapter.
 You can hold it down for 3 to 5 seconds to make it change modes.
 A different colored LED denotes each mode.
 If you have the new version of the Nintendo Switch with longer battery life, change modes until the purple LED lights up.
 If you're using the original Nintendo Switch, you'll need to use the red LED light instead of the purple one.

 Now that the correct colored LED is lit up, quickly press and release the black button to make the LED flash faster.

-With the LED flashing rapidly, grab your Xbox One controller and press the Xbox home button to wake it.
+With the LED flashing rapidly, grab your Xbox controller and press the Xbox home button to wake it.

 Now press the small button on top of the controller to sync the adapter and controller via Bluetooth.
 The Xbox home button will start flashing.

-Hold the Xbox One controller near the Switch until the Xbox symbol stops flashing.
+Hold the Xbox controller near the Switch until the Xbox symbol stops flashing.

-If this screen comes up on the Switch, press down the LB and RB buttons at the same time.
+If this screen comes up on the Switch, press down the LB and RB buttons simultaneously.

 Now you're all good to go.
 Enjoy wireless tabletop mode!

 Insert the Mayflash Magic-NS Adapter into one of the Nintendo Switch's USB ports.
 Note that there's only room for one Magic-NS Adapter, so you can't connect additional controllers using this method.

 There's a small black button on the adapter that you hold down for 3 to 5 seconds to change modes.
 If you're using the new version of the Nintendo Switch with longer battery life, change modes until a purple LED lights up.
 If you're using the original Nintendo Switch, you'll need to use the red LED light instead of the purple one.